GACJ/complib-help/docs/methods/method_properties.md

         ![Aldrin Surprise Minor blue line](../img/aldrin_surprise_minor.png)

+        In each lead of Aldrin Surprise Minor, two bells make 5ths under bells which are not the treble.

+        The fact that a bell makes 5ths under the treble at the half-lead is ignored.

-    Historically, ringers have tended to avoid methods at even stages which have places made in the last two positions in the row.
+    Historically, ringers have tended to avoid methods at even stages which have a penultimate place made.
 The reason is that this (usually) results in backstroke rows with the two heaviest bells reversed, which is considered by many to be unmusical.

 ## Hunt bells
 Methods can fall into one of two distinct categories depending on the presence or absence of a **hunt bell**.